-26) All of the following may lead to a competitive advantage except:
+- 26) All of the following may lead to a competitive advantage except:

-A) less expensive suppliers.
+- A) less expensive suppliers.

-B) better employees.
+- B) better employees.

-C) fewer products.
+- C) fewer products.

-D) superior products.
+- D) superior products.

-Answer: C

-Difficulty: Moderate

-AACSB: Application of knowledge

-LO: 2.1: Identify the key components of e-commerce business models.
+Learning Objective: 2.1: Identify the key components of e-commerce business models.

-27) Which of the following is an unfair competitive advantage?
+- 27) Which of the following is an unfair competitive advantage?

-A) brand name
+- A) brand name

-B) access to global markets
+- B) access to global markets

-C) lower product prices
+- C) lower product prices

-D) superior technology
+- D) superior technology

-Answer: A

-Difficulty: Moderate

-AACSB: Application of knowledge

-LO: 2.1: Identify the key components of e-commerce business models.
+Learning Objective: 2.1: Identify the key components of e-commerce business models.

-28) Which of the following gives a business model the most credibility with outside investors?
+- 28) Which of the following gives a business model the most credibility with outside investors?

-A) the firm's management team
+- A) the firm's management team

-B) the firm's value proposition
+- B) the firm's value proposition

-C) the firm's market opportunity
+- C) the firm's market opportunity

-D) the firm's market strategy
+- D) the firm's market strategy

-Answer: A

-Difficulty: Moderate

-AACSB: Application of knowledge

-LO: 2.1: Identify the key components of e-commerce business models.

-29) Which of the following statements about Foursquare is not true?

-A) Foursquare combines a social network business model with location-based technology.

-B) Foursquare began operating without a revenue model.
+- 29) Which of the following statements about Foursquare is not true? - A) Foursquare combines a social network business model with location-based technology. - B) Foursquare has struggled to find profitability. - C) From 2014 to 2017, Foursquare's revenue doubled on a year-to-year basis. - D) Foursquare has decided to refocus its effort on developing a subscription-based revenue model.

-C) Foursquare's business model faces significant intellectual property concerns.

-D) Foursquare has been able to command a high valuation from venture capital investors despite unimpressive revenue and profits.
+Learning Objective: 2.1: Identify the key components of e-commerce business models.

-30) Which type of investor typically becomes interested in a start-up company after it has begun generating revenue?
+- 30) Which type of investor typically becomes interested in a start-up company after it has begun generating revenue?

+- A) incubators

+- B) angel investors

+- C) crowdfunders

+- D) venture capital investors